Dean's Message

 Feedback for Looking Forward

-Today we want to start to look forward to next year and beyond, and we’re asking you to give us some feedback that will help us meet your needs and ambitions.
+Today we want to start to look forward to next year and beyond, and we hope throughout this year you'll share feedback that will help us meet your needs and ambitions.

 On April 15, 2015, Dorothy and Bill Cohen made their naming gift to the Honors College official – and in their remarks that day, they said they wanted to continue to support the great ambitions of 鶹ƽ State University students.
 They wanted to support Honors to join knowledge and innovation to grow visionaries.